How to Write About Something That Happened

 Mapping What Happened for Deeper Insight

 Of course, a quirky everyday event isn’t enough.
 It’s just the starting point.
+The strongest essays might often start small, but must reveal something meaningful.

 The Wildcard